A Lorentz-violating low-energy model for the bilayer Graphene: The AA configuration coupled to the EM field

 \end{widetext} where $k^{\mu}$ sets the photon external momentum, we have applied the shift $p \rightarrow p - I \, t$, and the projector property $P_n \, P_{n'} = P_n \, \delta_{n n'}$.
 The polarization tensor can be split in two terms :

 The symmetric part is given by

 where $I_{0}$ and $I_{1}$ are defined by

 and $\alpha=e^2/(4\pi)=1/137$ is the fine structure constant.
 It is important to highlight that in $D=3$, the pseudo-electrodynamics keeps the coupling constant $(e)$ dimensionless.
-The gauge field $(A^{\mu})$ has dimension of energy scale, and consequently, the EM field has dimension of energy elevated to $2$.
+The gauge field $(A^{\mu})$ has a mass dimension, and consequently, the EM field has a dimension of mass squared.
 By convenience, we also have defined the functions $f$ and $g$ in the appendix (see the formulas (\ref{fk}) and (\ref{gk})).
 The anti-symmetric component of the polarization tensor can be written as follows :

 in which the function $I_{2}(k^2)$ is

 Notice that $I_{2}(k^2)$ vanishes in the limit $\mu \rightarrow 0$, and consequently, the antisymmetric part of (\ref{Pimunu}) is null.
 Substituting all these results in the effective action (\ref{Seff2k}), it can be written as